jeffrdev/node-project-structure/README.md

 git remote add origin https://github.com/yourusername/your-project.git
 ```

-4. Push to origin to save the folder structure in your repository (Optional):
+4. Commit and push to origin to save the folder structure in your repository (Optional):

 ```console
 git add .